Sulzer Stripping

 The largest energy cost is usually the generation of the stripping agent (steam).
 We optimize this through:

-Feed/Bottoms Heat Exchange: Using the hot, purified liquid leaving the bottom of the column to pre-heat the incoming cold feed.
+Feed/Bottoms heat integration: Using the hot, purified liquid leaving the bottom of the column to pre-heat the incoming cold feed.

 Vacuum Stripping: Operating at lower pressures to reduce the temperature required for volatile components to migrate into the gas phase.